livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

 * Only internal backend components may call it.
 * Scope must be explicit and never inferred.
 * Operations must be rejected if the requested scope or key is not locally present.
+* No other component may access private keys or bypass the Key Manager for signing, encryption, or decryption.

 Higher level authorization and ACL evaluation occur elsewhere.